wbmattis2/wbmattis2.github.io/README.md

 ##Authors

-Benny Mattis is a writer and coder currently working his way through Codecademy's Full-Stack Engineer career path.
+Benny Mattis is a writer and coder practicing web development through Codecademy and the certificate program at Montgomery College.

 ##Copyright

-Portfolio website copyright 2022 by Benny Mattis.
+Portfolio website copyright 2023 by Benny Mattis.